viktor-ferenczi/godot-voxel/README.md

 It is taking the screen texture as the background, which poses some limitations.
 Color filtering works as expected inside the same voxel volume, but

-### Same texture is used on all sides

-The current code maps the same texture to all 6 sides of the voxels.
-It can be a problem in case of some games, where the top and bottom sides may differ.
-The shader does not pass the side information (xyz sign of the ray direction in model space) to the sampler in the current code.

 ### Incorrect received shadows and lighting

 Shadows received by the voxel and the lighting (normals) are incorrect with the